chrivand/talos_blog_to_casebook/README.md

 # RSS Feed Blog Parser to Cisco Threat Response Casebook [v2.0]

-This is a sample script to parse the Cisco Talos blog (and other blogs!) and automatically add observables to Cisco Casebook.
+This is a sample script to parse the Cisco Talos blog (and other blogs!), check for Target Sightings and automatically add observables to Cisco Casebook.
 This enables Security Researchers and Threat Responders in a SOC to quickly see if the observables from Talos have been seen in their environment (by leveraging Cisco Threat Response (CTR)).

-For more information on how to use CTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction]().
+* For more information on how to use CTR, please review this link: [https://visibility.amp.cisco.com/#/help/introduction]().
+* If you would like to see a demo of the script, please check out the following video: [https://youtu.be/cCe3y6XZqs0]().

 ## Release notes version 2.0
 1. The ciscospark library has been updated to the newer webexteamssdk library.